Republic of India

 Cities: Capital--New Delhi (pop.
 12.8 million, 2001 census).
 Other major cities--Mumbai, formerly Bombay (16.4 million); Kolkata, formerly Calcutta (13.2 million); Chennai, formerly Madras (6.4 million); Bangalore (5.7 million); Hyderabad (5.5 million); Ahmedabad (5 million); Pune (4 million).

-Terrain: Varies from Himalayas to flat river valleys and deserts in the west.
+Terrain: Varies from Himalayas to flat river valleys.

 Climate: Alpine to temperate to subtropical monsoon.